ninomal/metatrader5/README.md

 # This project

-This project is based on dynamic graphs for mql5;Tools for buy and sell and average media in pandas_ta
+This project is based on dynamic graphics for mql5;Tools for buy and sell and average media in pandas_ta

 # Functions